rupertn/nba_roster_sentiment/README.md

 The VADER polarity score contains 4 components, a negative, neutral, positive, and compound score.
 The

 ### Correlation with Annual Roster Turnover
-No matter which way the data was sliced, the results showed **weak correlation between player sentiment and annual roster turnover, with the pearson correlation coefficient typically falling around 0.08 - 0.12** depending on how the data was filtered (ie. excluding players with only a few comments directed towards them, excluding the 2015-2016 season due to the low comment totals).
-Therefore, using these results as training data to predict which players from the 2020-2021 Lakers roster would return next season would generate a very inaccurate classification model.
+No matter which way the data was sliced, the results showed **weak correlation between player sentiment and annual roster turnover, with the pearson correlation coefficient typically falling around 0.08 - 0.12** depending on how the data was filtered (ie. excluding players and/or seasons based on low comment totals).
+As a result, using these results as training data to predict which players from the 2020-2021 Lakers roster would return next season would generate a very inaccurate classification model.
+### Discussion
+Several explanations come to mind as to why a weak correlation was observed.
+One being lofty fan expectations for certain players.
+For example, say an all-star calibre player had the best season of his career in 2018-2019, which they subsequently followed up in 2019-2020 with a strong, but slightly worse season statiscally.
+Despite still being a great player, who is likely to keep his roster spot for the next season, fan sentiment towards them may trend in the negative direction in 2019-2020 as their 2018-2019 season set unrealistic expectations for the player by the fanbase.
+In the same sense, a weaker player may have one season that is an outlier in which they performed well from the perspective of the fanbase but still failed to secure a roster spot for the following season.
+This could be because management of the team believes their season was not repeatable and decided to trade the player to another team while their trade value was high.
+Contract  status may also play a role, as team mangement may have a desire to trade a player who is performing poorly in the eyes of fanbase, but are unable to due a long-term and expensive contract being unattractive to other teams.
+Similarly, sometimes good players, who are popular among their fanbase, go to another team as they are unable to reach an agreement on a new contract.

-## Discussion
+## Sources of Error